bitkunst/NestJS_Study_V2/di/README.md

 <br>

 -   By default, all the different services that we wire up to a module and list inside `"providers" array are private!`
+-   In other words, services in providers array can not be accessed by any other module
 -   To change that, we have to add in a new property to the @Module() decorator called `"exports"`
 -   Anything we list inside the array of providers is going to be accessible only inside the module unless we add it to the list of exports